 Pigeon fever is not a disease of pigeons, but one that affects horses.
-It is called pigeon fever because the disease commonly affects the chest region of the horse and the swelling looks like a puffed out pigeon breast.
+It is called pigeon fever because the disease commonly swells the horse's breast to look like a puffed out pigeon breast.

 Pinkeye is the most common eye disease of cattle and costs cattle owners 150 million dollars per year in reduced rate of gain.

 Piroplasmosis is a blood-borne parasitic disease that affects all equines and usually causes fever, anemia, yellowing of the membranes of the eyes and mouth, and urine that is tinged dark brown to red.